 Troubleshooting the Oreo Crumb Crust

-However, if for any reason your crumb crust is extremely dry, you can add 1 tablespoon of melted butter, one tablespoon at a time, to the crumbs until they are evenly moistened.
+If your crumb crust is extremely dry, you can add 1 tablespoon of melted butter, one tablespoon at a time, to the crumbs until they are evenly moistened.
 Alternatively, if your mixture is too wet and it is hard to work with, add more cookie crumbs until it is easy to pat into the pan.

-The peanut butter sauce is REALLY good, too.
+The peanut butter sauce is really good, too.
 They're both easy to make, promise.

 Once the pie is chilled, top it with cut up pieces of peanut butter cups, and then pipe over the peanut butter and chocolate sauces.
 It really makes this pie feel complete.